 Glamping Hub (various)

-This service is like AirBnb for glamping, with options ranging from tipis to tree houses with some gorgeous cabins in between.
+Like AirBnb for glamping, Glamping Hub is full of options ranging from tipis to tree houses with some gorgeous cabins in between.
 You’ll have a ton of fun zooming in on your preferred locale and then seeing the options available.Prices vary